-To ensure that the updated policy and associated annual bonus targets are sufficiently stretching, the Board will ensure any outperformance is only payable if the Company is earning a net reward for the delivery of the customer pledges in any one year.
+To ensure that the policy and associated annual bonus targets are sufficiently stretching, the Board will ensure any outperformance is only payable if the Company is earning a net reward for the delivery of the customer pledges in any one year.
 This 'gateway' approach will be particularly demanding given the Company's targets for 2020 to 2025 are typically in the industry upper quartile.

-In addition, introducing business resilience into the LTIPs as opposed to simply financial performance will ensure that executives have a responsibility to ensure the long-term financial sustainability of the Company and this will be assessed using a set of measurements such as bond ratios, totex efficiency and credit ratings.
+The Executive Pay Policy incorporates business resilience as it supports customer performance into the LTIPs as opposed to just financial performance ensuring that executives have a responsibility to ensure the long-term financial sustainability of the Company.
+This will be assessed using a set of measurements such as bond ratios, totex efficiency and credit ratings.
 Such business resilience targets also include network infrastructure, operational and information technology infrastructure resilience measurements.

-As part of this review of business resilience, the impact of COVID-19, and how the executives have managed the long-term operational and financial sustainability of the business in the crisis, is a key consideration.
+As part of this review of business resilience, the impact of the cost of living crisis and macro-economic environment, and how the executives have managed the long-term operational and financial sustainability of the business in the crisis, is a key consideration.

-Through our Remuneration Committee, we are committed to being fully transparent and continuously reviewing executive pay policies over time and, where they develop and change, we will explain the reasons in our Annual Report and signal changes to stakeholders.
+Through our Remuneration Committee, we are committed to being fully transparent and continuously reviewing our Executive Pay Policy over time and, where it develops and changes, we will explain the reasons in our Annual Report and signal changes to stakeholders.
+Our shareholders are involved in determining the Executive Pay Policy.
 We will also include accessible explanations in 'Keeping it clear', our customer-friendly guide to how we are owned, run and financed.

-Components of executive directors' remuneration within the updated policy
+Components of executive directors' remuneration applicable for the 12 months ended 31st March 2024

-There are five components of the executive directors' remuneration - three fixed elements (Base salary, Benefits and Retirement Benefits) and two variable elements (Annual bonus and LTIPs).
+There are five components of the executive directors' remuneration - three fixed elements (base salary, benefits and retirement benefits) and two variable elements (annual bonus and LTIPs).
 These five components of renumeration are detailed below.